Zeal & Ardor: Expansion to full band and Stranger Fruit (2017–2019)

-Wake of a Nation and Zeal & Ardor (2020–present)
+Wake of a Nation and Zeal & Ardor (2020–2023)

 In September and October 2020, the band released five of the six songs from their first EP, Wake of a Nation, which was announced alongside the first two singles for release on October 23 of the same year.
 Gagneux wrote the songs in direct response to the murder of George Floyd earlier in 2020.
 Gagneux explained the EP in the announcement:

-On May 25, 2021, the group released "Run" the first single off their upcoming self-titled third studio album.
+On May 25, 2021, the group released "Run", the first single off their upcoming self-titled third studio album.
 A second single, "Erase", was released on July 23.
-On September 1, 2021, a third single "Bow" was released.
-A fourth single "Götterdämmerung" was released on October 15.
-The song is sung mostly in German and described by Gagneux as "our most bare bones song yet.
+On September 1, 2021, a third single, "Bow", was released.
+A fourth single, "Götterdämmerung", was released on October 15.
+The song is sung mainly in German and described by Gagneux as "our most bare-bones song yet.
 No gimmicks, no frills, no distractions, just rage."
 The self-titled album was released on February 11, 2022.
 On November 6, they performed a livestream concert from Museum Tinguely in Switzerland.
-A fifth single "Golden Liar" was released on December 1.
+A fifth single, "Golden Liar", was released on December 1.

+Greif (2024-present)

+The band's fourth album Greif was announced on April 22, 2024.
+The first single "to my ilk" was released alongside the release date of August 23.
+The album will be their first recorded as a full band.
+The second single "Clawing Out" was released on May 24.
+The third single "Fend You Off" was released on June 22.